Making the RIGHT CHOICE

 At Choice Waste Services, the hometown touch really matters

-At Choice Waste, you deal with employees who are focused on Chesterfield County.
+At Choice Waste, you deal with employees who are focused on Central Virginia.
 They live here.
 The business is headquartered in Chester.
 Its growing fleet of service vehicles is serviced there.
 Its bank of phone service specialists work from the same location, helping residential and industrial customers.

-Company owners and founders Jim Talpas and Shawn Anderson both live in Chesterfield, where they contribute to many community services.
+Company owners and founders Jim Talpas and Shawn Anderson both live in Central Virginia, where they contribute to many community services.
 If you have a problem, you won’t have far to go to get it resolved.

 This kind of attitude might sound old-fashioned, but it stands out in an era when business consolidations and demands to squeeze out more profit can result in impersonal and bureaucratic treatment.